00fox/Ds2vJoy/README.md

 - Guardian: PIDs allowed to see hidden joysticks
 - Links: Version of Ds2vJoy

-Some settings are profile dependant, some other no.
+Some settings are profile dependant, some are no.
 - Non profile dependant:

 | >Settings         | >Tasktray         | >Guardian         | >Web              | >Links